Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

   - code: AvoidAdditionalProperties
     from: Microsoft.SecurityInsights/preview/2024-04-01-preview/dataConnectors.json
     reason: These properties are unknown and need to be specified by the customer (each request can have different values)
+  - code: AvoidAdditionalProperties
+    from: Microsoft.SecurityInsights/preview/2024-04-01-preview/Entities.json
+    reason: These properties are unknown and changed frequently (each request can have different values for each entity)
+  - code: AvoidAdditionalProperties
+    from: Microsoft.SecurityInsights/preview/2024-04-01-preview/EntityQueries.json
+    reason: These properties are unknown and changed frequently (each request can have different values for each entity)
+  - code: AvoidAdditionalProperties
+    from: Microsoft.SecurityInsights/preview/2024-04-01-preview/EntityQueryTemplates.json
+    reason: These properties are unknown and changed frequently (each request can have different values for each entity)
 ```
 ### Tag: package-2024-03